pachyderm/pachyderm/doc/docs/master/how-tos/create-pipeline.md

 1. Create a pipeline specification.
 For more information, see [Pipeline Specification](../reference/pipeline_spec/).

-1. Create a pipeline pod:
+1. Create a pipeline by passing the pipeline configuration to Pachyderm:

    ```bash
    pachctl create pipeline -f <pipeline_spec>